Saint Mark’s has a very active vestry, comprised of the 15 members listed on this page, in addition to the parish clergy.

 Meet Your Vestry

-In addition to serving as Saint Mark’s Treasurer since 2005, Dot also helps with ushering, altar guild, and whenever possible, St. John’s Street Church, and loves the chaos of the Blessing of the Animals.
+Dot has served as junior warden for the last year, after having served as Saint Mark’s Treasurer for the previous twelve years.
+Dot also helps with ushering, altar guild, and whenever possible, St. John’s Street Church, and loves the chaos of the Blessing of the Animals.
+Dot has recently become involved with Sacred Conversations and social justice-related activities.
 After growing up in the Roman Catholic church, Dot and spouse Dave were received into and married in the Episcopal Church in 1989 (Church of the Redeemer in Pittsburgh, PA).
 Upon relocating to Columbus, from Charleston, West Virginia, they, with son Tom, joined Saint Mark’s in 2003.
 Dot’s mother, Dorothy, also became a member in 2013, when she relocated from Florida.
 In her professional role as the Chief Business Officer for the Franklin County Board of Developmental Disabilities, Dot is very blessed to have the opportunity to help make a difference.

 Joanne Drew, Hospitality